Shock humour

 Shock humour is a style of comedy intended to shock the audience.
 This can be achieved through excessively foul toilet humour, pop cultural references, overt violent and sexual themes, profanity, mocking of serious themes (otherwise known as black comedy), or through tactlessness in the aftermath of a crisis.

-In radio, shock jocks use this brand of humour.
-Such risque broadcasting can cause controversy, such as Jim Quinn and Don Jefferson's "Stupid Human Tricks" segment of their late-1980s WBZZ-FM show.
+In radio, shock jocks use this type of humor.
+Such risque broadcasting can cause controversy, as demonstrated by Jim Quinn and Don Jefferson's "Stupid Human Tricks" segment of their late-1980s WBZZ-FM show.